henkm/wheretocard/README.md

   valid_until: Time.now + 3.months
 )

+# It is also possible to not let WtC pick a barcode,
+# but to submit your own barcode by adding the 'barcode' param
 @order_request.add_line_item(
   product_code: TICKET_KIND_3_CODE,
   quantity: 2,
   price: 1750,
   description: Action Description,
+  barcode: "ABC12345"
   valid_from: Time.now,
   valid_until: Time.now + 3.months
 )